eliaskosunen/varuna/README.md

-# Language
+# Varuna

 ## License

-Language is a programming language, released under the GNU GPL.
+Varuna is a programming language, released under the GNU GPL.
 The GNU GPL is included in the file LICENSE.

 Copyright (C) 2016 Elias Kosunen